-U.S. citizens will need a tourist visa to enter Egypt, even if they'll only be there for a couple of weeks.
+Visitors from select countries will need a tourist visa to enter Egypt, even if they'll only be there for a couple of weeks.
 Obtaining a visa is relatively easy.
-You can purchase a tourist visa for $15 when you arrive at the airport in Egypt.
+You can purchase a tourist visa for $25 when you arrive at the airport in Egypt.
 If you'll be studying longer than one month, you can purchase a visa extension in Cairo.

-If you plan to travel outside of Egypt and then return to Egypt before coming home, make sure you have a multiple entry visa.
+If you plan to travel outside of Egypt and then return to Egypt before coming home, make sure you have a multiple entry visa ($65).
 Or, you can purchase a new tourist visa when you re-enter.

-Be sure to have a general check-up with your doctor before you leave the U.S., just to prevent any avoidable visits to a doctor in Egypt.
+Be sure to have a general check-up with your doctor before you leave your home county, just to prevent any avoidable visits to a doctor in Egypt.
 It's recommended that you're up-to-date on tetanus and polio shots.
 Bring insect repellant and over-the-counter stomach-settling medicine, or purchase some when you arrive.

 123 is the Egyptian equivalent of 911, but it's recommended that you use taxis rather than ambulances in most cases.
 Private hospitals and public ones attached to universities will be able to provide the best care.